Not every Community is a “Dog Friendly Community” in Florida

-You have probably heard it already: not every community is best known for its ”dog/pet friendliness.”
-And if they claim to be pet-friendly does that automatically Doggymean that there are no specific “pet – rules” in place – rules which may restrict you and your furry friend’s well-being?
+You have probably heard it already: there are many communities not best known for their dog/pet friendliness.
+And if they claim to be pet-friendly, that does not automatically mean that there are no specific “pet rules” in place – rules that may restrict you and your furry friend’s well-being.
 You better be careful.
-There are very few spots on earth where you can live without any rules.
-Find pet-friendly communities here.
+There are very few spots on earth where you can live without rules.

 Let’s start with the good news first: